-Relationships, Sex and Health Education is a lifelong learning process of acquiring information, developing skills and positive beliefs and attitudes about sex, sexuality, relationships and feelings.
+Relationships and sex education is a lifelong learning process of acquiring information, developing skills and positive beliefs and attitudes about sex, sexuality, relationships, and feelings.

 RSHE is the process of acquiring information and forming attitudes and beliefs about sex, sexual identity, relationships, and intimacy.
 It is also about developing young people's skills so that they can make informed choices about their behaviour and feel confident and competent about acting on these choices.